varshagiri/TRGN-510---Final-Project-/README.md

    cd Alz
 `

-7. Get path of local directory
+7. Get path of local working directory

 `
    lpwd
 `

-8. Check contents of local directory
+8. Check contents of local working directory and make sure where the downloaded files are

 `
    lls